Honda CR-V review - MPG, CO2 and running costs

 Even the most efficient CR-V is some way behind the competition, and the lack of a diesel option won’t suit all buyers

 The CR-V Hybrid performs better, although a WLTP-verified best of 40.9mpg for the 2WD model and 38.7mpg for the four-wheel-drive model isn’t a patch on the most efficient diesels.
 However, the similarly powerful Hyundai Tucson 2.0 CRDi mild hybrid has a similar quoted economy figure.
-Emissions for the CR-V Hybrid are 120g/km, or up slightly to 126g/km for the 4WD version.
-It is important to note however that official consumption tests work in favour of hybrid vehicles as they allow much of the low-speed running to take place solely on battery power, something which could only happen for a limited distance when used in the real world.
+It is important to note however that official consumption tests work in favour of hybrid vehicles as they allow some of the low-speed running to take place solely on battery power, something which could only happen for a limited distance when used in the real world.

 Honda doesn’t give an official figure for the range of the Hybrid version on electric power only, but a battery capacity of 1kWh is relatively small compared to rivals such as the Toyota RAV4, so this range is likely to be quite limited.
 Really the electric motor is there to supplement the petrol engine, rather than power the CR-V along by itself.